 Melt the chocolate in a microwave or a double boiler and add it to the butter with icing sugar

-Mix and put on parchment paper, shape it into a log (it’s okay if you can’t immediately form an even oblong salami because the mass will be quite sticky)
+Mix and place on parchment paper.
+Shape it into a log (it’s okay if you can’t immediately form an even oblong salami because the mixture will be quite sticky)

 Roll up the paper and wrap it.
 Adjust it well along the length (now it will be much easier to do it)